-- V. Retaliation: Retaliation against an individual for participating in any way in a report, investigation, hearing or other proceeding under this Policy is strictly prohibited.
+Retaliation against an individual for participating in any way in a report, investigation, hearing or other proceeding under this Policy is strictly prohibited.
 No one may intimidate, threaten, coerce or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX, or because the individual made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this Policy.
 In evaluating whether retaliation has occurred, Neumann University may consider whether the conduct in question constituted the exercise of rights protected under the First Amendment or was covered by another Institution policy, including with respect to freedom of expression or academic freedom.
-Retaliation by students is a violation of the Student Code of Conduct and will be addressed as outlined in the Student Handbook.
-Retaliation by employees is violation of institutional policy and will be addressed as outlined in IP 1.03 Harassment Policy and Procedures. - VI.
-Consent: A person who wants to engage in a specific sexual activity is responsible for obtaining Consent for that activity.
-Silence or lack of resistance, in and of itself, does not constitute Consent.
-Consent can be given by words or actions, provided that those words or actions clearly communicate willingness to engage in the sexual activity.
-Consent cannot be obtained through coercion.
-For purposes of this Policy, coercion is the use of threats (i.e., words or actions) or intimidation (i.e., implied threats) that would cause a reasonable person to engage in unwelcome sexual activity against their will.
+Retaliation by students is a violation of the Student Code of Conduct and will be addressed as outlined in SA 4.02 Student Conduct Process Policy.
+Retaliation by employees is violation of institutional policy and will be addressed as outlined in IP 1.03 Harassment Policy and Procedures.